-One of Europe’s last wild rivers is in danger of being tamed
+One of Europe’s last untamed rivers is threatened by dams

 About 25 kilometers (16 miles) northwest of Tepelene, the riverbed narrows into another tight, steep gorge teeming with life, where birds swoop from trees anchored precariously in the cliff-face.
 Just beyond that comes the first sign of how dramatically a dam would affect the river and the life connected to it.

-Emerging from the canyon, it like a strip mine.
+Emerging from the canyon, it looks like a strip mine.
 This is Kalivac, one of the proposed dam sites.
 An Italian company was awarded a contract in the late 1990s.
 Construction began, but never finished, plagued with delays and financial woes.
 It now lies derelict with guards stationed to prevent looting.

 Half the hill on one side has been dug away, creating giant steps into the rock.
 Vehicles sit abandoned, a digging machine sunken into the ground, branches and debris clinging to its frame.